34 Animals That Eat Other Animals With Pictures

 by chumlee10 is licensed under CC BY-SA 2.0

-The hawk is also one of the animals that eat other animals and birds of prey and is known for its sharp talons and hooked beak.
+The hawk is also an animal that eats other animals and birds of prey.
+It is known for its sharp talons and hooked beak.

 As a hunter, the hawk is equipped with all the necessary tools to catch and kill its prey.